 The Hermitage in Murrells Inlet, constructed in 1849, was originally the summer home of rice planter and Methodist minister James Lynch Belin (pronounced Blane).
-At some point, Belin conveyed the home and his rice plantation – called Wachesaw – to his nephew, Dr. Allard Belin Flagg II, at least a decade before his own death in 1859.
+Belin, who had no children, gave the property to his nephew, Allard Belin Flagg II, at least a decade before his own death in 1859.
 Belin also transferred Wachesaw Plantation to Flagg, who managed its rice fields in addition to practicing medicine.
-Nearby Belin Memorial United Methodist Church is named for the minister and was built on another of his properties, Cedar Hill, which he bequeathed to the South Carolina Conference of the United Methodist Church.
+Nearby Belin Memorial United Methodist Church is named for Pastor Belin and was built on another of his properties, Cedar Hill, which he bequeathed to the South Carolina Conference of the United Methodist Church.